-eSee Principles of Ancillary Techniques Useful in the Diagnosis of Sarcomas (SARC-C).
+^eSee Principles of Ancillary Techniques Useful in the Diagnosis of Sarcomas (SARC-C).

-[†]Different subtypes have different propensities to spread to various locations.
+^fDifferent subtypes have different propensities to spread to various locations.

 9Patients with neurofibromatosis are at risk for multiple sarcomas at various locations and their assessment and follow-up should be different.
-(Reilly KM, Kim A, Blakely J, et al. Neurofibromatosis Type 1-Associated MPNST State of Science: Outlining a Research Agenda for the Future.
-J Natl Cancer Inst 2017;109(8).
+(Reilly KM, et al. J Natl Cancer Inst 2017;109:djx124.